-From the above, I obviously part company with both camps of essentialists.
-Yet, as suggested earlier, both reports of mystical experiences and scientific research point to some experiential and physiological-neurological common core to most mystical experiences, both more emotiveimagist and "purer" ones.
-I propose that the mystical object is not an "external" supernatural one, but more internal to our embodied consciousness.
+From the above I obviously part company with both camps of essentialists.
+Yet, as suggested earlier, both reports of mystical experiences and scientific research point to some experiential and physiological-neurological common core to most mystical experiences, both more emotive-imagist and 'purer' ones.
+I propose that the mystical referent, though, is not an 'external' supernatural one-or one beyond internality/ externality, but more internal to our embodied consciousness.
 But what mediates what in mystical experience?
 Larry Short makes a good start in theorizing that the mediation in mystical experience is non-linguistic (though of course describing the experience afterwards entails linguistic mediation) (664ff).
-Barnard also admits the reality of "pre-linguistic" or "translinguistic" experience.
-Larry Short suggests that any experience involving "an interruption in the movement from signifier to signified," where we "get hung up in between"-in other words involving consciousness but not of any particular object, and which takes on religious meaning is mystical (668ff).
+Barnard also admits the reality of 'pre-linguistic' or 'trans-linguistic' experience (242-43).
+Short suggests that any experience involving 'an interruption in the movement from signifier to signified,' where we 'get hung up in between'-in other words involving consciousness but not of any particular object, and which takes on religious meaning is mystical (668ff).
 This strikes me, though, as insufficiently specific.
 Brief, indeed momentary, everyday experiences where one loses awareness of object or signified would not usually, if ever, incorporate a diminished sense of self let alone unity with some larger reality.
 Mystical experiences by contrast, usually cultivated and relatively sustained, do entail a change in sense of self.
 Some have hypothesized that all religious experiences involve cross-modal translations of various perceptual senses, thus promoting a unitive feeling (e.g., Winkelman).
 However, in many mystical experiences the senses do seem to be in abeyance.
-Amy Hollywood in her recent book, Sensible Ecstasy, highlights the frequent employment of erotic images and language in the descriptions of medieval mystics and recommends the cultivation of diverse forms of sensual experience.
-Previously Jeffrey Kripal authored Roads of Excess, Palaces of Wisdom: Eroticism and Reflexivity in the Study of Mysticism.
-In that work he notes that erotic love in general diminishes the sense of a separate self as it increases the sense of unity with another (12).
+Amy Hollywood in her book, Sensible Ecstasy, highlights the frequent employment of erotic images and language in the descriptions of medieval mystics and recommends the cultivation of diverse forms of sensual experience.
+Also, in Roads of Excess, Palaces of Wisdom: Eroticism and Reflexivity in the Study of Mysticism, Jeffrey Kripal notes that erotic love in general diminishes the sense of a separate self as it increases the sense of unity with another (12).
 However, I would note crucial dissimilarities of ordinary erotic experiences from mystical ones: in human sexual experiences pronounced physiological changes occur in certain parts of the body and the brain, while the one with whom one unites is a particular finite individual.
-With respect to the brain, Newberg notes similarities between orgasmic and unitive states, but also significant differences: the hypothalamus appears to play a more prominent role in sexual climax, while cortical frontal lobes take a more active role in mystical states (Horgan).
+With respect to the brain, Newberg notes similarities between orgasmic and unitive states, but also significant differences: the hypothalamus appears to play a more prominent role in sexual climax, while cortical frontal lobes take a more active role in mystical states

+(Horgan).
 In Sacred Pain: Hurting the Body for the Sake of the Soul, Ariel Glucklich considers the role of pain in stimulating certain religious experiences.
 Glucklich argues that pain can break down the sense of self, thus opening one up to a sense of unity with the sacred (e.g., 207).
 Without disagreeing with that assessment, I would observe that pain bears no necessary or unique relationship to mystical experience.
 On the one hand, overwhelming pain sometimes simply dissolves the sense of an integrated self, leaving one incapable of reintegration with a larger reality or meaning.
 On the other hand, most mystical experiences have not involved pain as a method to achieve greater unity.